 A: Yes!
 You are most definitely not alone.
-It is estimated that about 10% of people get vertigo.
+It is estimated that about 10% of people get the false spinning sensation.
 However, this symptom becomes more common as a person ages.
 Thus, about 40% of people over the age of 40 are expected to experience vertigo at some point.

 A: Vertigo is defined by a false sensation of movement.
 You may experience the illusion that things around you are moving, or you may feel like you are moving despite standing still, sitting, or even lying down.
 For many people, vertigo is experienced as a spinning sensation.